 Adromischus cristatus (Haw.)
 Lem.

 Adromischus cristatus is a small, slow-growing succulent with branched stems that bear triangular pale green leaves with an undulate tip.
-The stems are up to 2 inches (5 cm) long stems and triangular, pale green, up to 2 inches (5 cm) long and up to 1 inch (2.5 cm) wide leaves covered in tiny hairs.
-The margin at the tip is undulating.
-The flowers are tubular, green tipped with reddish-white and appear on up to 8 inches (20 cm) long stem.
+The stems are up to 2 inches (5 cm) long.
+The leaves are covered in tiny hairs.
+They are up to 2 inches (5 cm) long and 1 inch (2.5 cm) wide.
+Flowers are tubular, green tipped with reddish-white, and appear on up to 8 inches (20 cm) long stalks.

 How to Grow and Care